 More Halloween Crochet Ideas

-If you love this Halloween eyeball crochet coaster pattern you might also like to check out these Halloween patterns: amigurumi witch hats, crochet ghosts, and this crochet bat garland page.
+If you love this DIY Halloween crochet coasters pattern you might also like to check out these Halloween patterns: amigurumi witch hats, crochet ghosts, and this crochet bat garland pattern.

 Skill Level